 Leadership Overview

-TTX has 6 executives leading key functions including strategy, information technology, finance, and human resources.
+TTX has 4 executives leading key functions including information technology, finance, and human resources.

-Driven by a legacy of innovation, TTX provides creative solutions to the rail industry, moving essential goods across North America and underpinning consumer and corporate reliance on timely material transport.
+Driven by a legacy of innovation, TTX provides unique and creative solutions to the rail industry, moving essential goods across North America and underpinning the continent's economic activity.

-Driven by a legacy of innovation, TTX provides creative solutions to the rail industry, moving essential goods across North America and underpinning consumer and corporate reliance on timely material transport.
+Driven by a legacy of innovation, TTX provides unique and creative solutions to the rail industry, moving essential goods across North America and underpinning the continent's economic activity.

 Leadership Roles at TTX